agregson/fitzlab/protocol_bacterial_mv.md

     1. Fill tubes leaving only a few millimeters of empty space.
     2. Tubes must be weighed within 0.1 – 0.2 g of one another

-9. Spin samples in ultracentrifuge, 6,000 g (??
-RPM with SW 41 Ti) for 30 minutes at 4 degrees C.
+9. Spin samples in Sorval Legend XTR, 6,000 g (6000 RPM with F13-14-50cy) for 30 minutes at 4 degrees C.
-    1. This is saved as Program ? on the Optima L-70k Ultracentrifuge
+    1. This is saved as Program ? on the Sorval Legend XTR centrifuge
     2.  *Supernatant* after this step contains the membrane vesicles.
     3. Discard the pellet.